Best Carry-on luggage 2026: 11 Compared (10 Sources)

 Summary

 The defining product launch of early 2026 is the July Carry On With CaseSafe — the world's first suitcase with an integrated, trackable TSA lock that works natively with both Apple Find My and Google Find Hub (no AirTag required).
-Named Best Overall Carry-On of 2026 by Men's Journal, it combines July's aerospace-grade German polycarbonate shell, silent spinner wheels, and an ejectable USB-C battery with built-in tracking that survives battery separation. [src9, src10] The CaseSafe lock is being positioned as a new industry standard, with Outdoor Gear Lab's November 2025 retest confirming July's thesis that connected luggage is the next durable platform shift. [src2]
+Named Best Overall Carry-On of 2026 by Men's Journal, it combines July's aerospace-grade German polycarbonate shell, silent spinner wheels, and an ejectable USB-C battery with built-in tracking that survives battery separation, all in a 7.4 lb, 20" shell.
+Its street price has settled to ~$325 (down from the ~$495 launch pricing) as Amazon stock stabilized, making it markedly more competitive against premium softside picks. [src9, src10] The CaseSafe lock is being positioned as a new industry standard — Victorinox's Spectra 3.0 has since adopted the same dual-platform tracking — with Outdoor Gear Lab's November 2025 retest confirming July's thesis that connected luggage is the next durable platform shift. [src2]

-Budget-conscious travelers have strong options in 2026, with the Rockland Melbourne 20" available for as little as ~$55 on sale and the Travelpro Maxlite Air V2 at ~$157, both delivering core features like spinner wheels and TSA locks without the premium price tag. [src3, src7] At the luxury end, the TUMI Alpha International Dual Access Carry-On (~$950) and Briggs & Riley Baseline Essential (~$649-$729) justify their prices with FXT ballistic nylon construction, lifetime warranties, and business-focused organization features. [src1, src2, src5] The ultralight trend also continues to mature — the July Carry-On Light Expandable at just 4.9 lbs remains the lightest hardside spinner tested.
+Budget-conscious travelers have strong options in 2026, with the Rockland Melbourne 20" available for ~$51 and the Travelpro Maxlite Air V2 at ~$150, both delivering core features like spinner wheels and TSA locks without the premium price tag. [src3, src7] At the luxury end, the TUMI Alpha International Dual Access Carry-On (~$950) and Briggs & Riley Baseline Essential (~$729) justify their prices with ballistic nylon construction, lifetime warranties, and business-focused organization features. [src1, src2, src5] The ultralight trend also continues to mature — the July Carry-On Light Expandable at just 4.9 lbs remains the lightest hardside spinner tested.
 Front-access laptop compartments, expansion zippers adding 2-8 liters, and USB-C charging have become table stakes across nearly every model. [src2, src3, src5, src7]

 Top 11 Models Compared